How to Make Your Halloween Celebration Safe and Fun in Your Workplace

 Don't count on your employees to practice appropriate dress without a reminder.
 The reminder can accompany the invitation to dress up for the Halloween costume contest or attend an adult workplace costume party.

 Tell employees that they need to make their costumes G-rated and that, while you encourage an employee to get into the spirit of the costume, this does not mean behavior that can be considered hostile or sexual harassment.
 Professional behavior is expected even when the employee is wearing a costume.
-Here is a sample note from an employer (scroll to the end of the article to see the note).
+Here is a sample note from an employer (scroll to the end of that article to see the sample note).

 You can avoid this possibility altogether by not holding an adult costume contest or party.
 Instead, focus on activities for the children of your employees.
 The majority of adults behave when they know that children will be present.